B1anky/windows_bazel_example/README.md

             This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
             ```
 3. Now it's time to install an editor.
-I advide Visual Studio Code (VS Code) since it has simple git integration, a myriad of terminal options, and a decent extension library.
+I advise Visual Studio Code (VS Code) since it has simple git integration, a myriad of terminal options, and a decent extension library.
     - This can be downloaded via this [link](https://code.visualstudio.com/).
 4. After you have your preferred editing environment set up, you need to download `bazel` itself.
 You can either install `bazelisk` or just get the `bazel.exe` and put it in your MinGW install bin.
    - To download `bazel.exe` navigate to this [link](bazel-7.1.1-windows-x86_64.exe).